stablemarkets/StanCon2020_BayesCausal/README.md

 # Bayesian Causal Estimation with Stan.

-This folder contains slides and codes running synthetic example discussed in the talk.
+This folder contains slides (StanCon_BayesianCausal.pdf) and codes (code/) running synthetic example discussed in the talk.

 This talk was based on the following paper: https://arxiv.org/pdf/2004.07375.pdf